All you need to know about the Premier 15s

 Key player - Jodie Ounsley

-Jodie Ounsley is an inspirational winger who's pace baffles defenders and her clever plays are why she is crucial to the Sale Sharks team.
+Jodie Ounsley is an inspirational winger whose pace baffles defenders and her clever plays are why she is crucial to the Sale Sharks team.

 Her sevens experience gives an edge to her game and she will continue to impress for the club this season.